‘We’ve Got an Uber Driver Who’s Got a Gun’

 Strand's case is still pending, while his lawyers await a court date.
 Uber’s representatives declined multiple requests for comment on the record for this article, but, in an email to The Atlantic, they noted that the company has added new safety features to the app and updated its background-check system for drivers.

-Wallace’s death and Strand’s lawsuit crystalize a central paradox of the gig economy.
+Wallace’s death and Strand’s lawsuit crystallize a central paradox of the gig economy.
 Since its inception, Uber (like its peers in the rideshare market) has held itself minimally responsible for the massive workforce of contractors that propelled it to a multibillion-dollar valuation—even as walkouts, lawsuits, and contested legal judgments have challenged this stance.

-In Uber’s formal response to Strand’s suit, it not only denied that Wallace was an employee, it denied that any driver is.
+In Uber’s formal response to Strand’s suit, it not only denied that Wallace was an employee; it denied that any driver is.
 Uber “does not hire drivers and, therefore, there are no ‘Uber drivers’ and users of the Uber App are not ‘Uber Riders,’” its response to the suit reads.
 Rather, Uber calls itself an intermediary, a platform that connects people who need rides with independent contractors who drive cars.
 It refers to itself only as a “technology company” in the document and states, flatly, that it “does not perform any transportation service.”

 But if drivers like Wallace are indeed contractors, Uber cannot override state laws in places like Kentucky, which give citizens the right to carry guns in their own cars.
 Strand’s suit argues that Uber’s self-perception is itself a danger to riders—one that both allows the company to shield itself from liability and prevents it from controlling for what happens when drivers disregard its rules.
 And, as it turns out, drivers do break the rules.